hannahcode/creature-factory/README.md

 In order to view the app online, simply visit https://creature-factory.herokuapp.com/.

-In order to run the app locally, first clone the repository from github.
+In order to run the app locally, first download the repository from github.

-- Next, open the app in VS code, cd into the client directory and type "npm install" into the command line to get node modules.
+- Next, open the files in VS code, cd into the client directory and type "npm install" into the command line to get node modules.
 - cd into the server directory and do the same.
 - There should not be any node modules needed from the root directory, so the above step is not necessary there.
 - Rename the .env.sample file on the server side to simply .env, and where it says PORT=, add the local address you would like to run the server from (for example, PORT=5000).